Nanette Walker Smith, M.Ed., RVT, CVT, LVT, Darci Palmer, RVT, VTS (Anes), Barb Burri, MBA, CVT, LVT

 - should be able to easily recall the basics of veterinary technology (those subjects taught in a typical 2-year veterinary technology program).

-- should be well versed in taking multiple-choice questions similar to those given on the VTNE or any state board exam.
+- should be able to solve multiple-choice questions similar to those given on the VTNE or any state board exam.

 - will have built a network of colleagues through interaction with other course participants for sharing ideas and resources.